naayann/naayann/README.md

 # Nayan Sarania
 **Frontend Developer**

-Web developer based in India, experienced in building clean, high-quality frontend web applications with React — focused on performance, usability, and user experience.
+Web developer based in India, experienced in building clean frontend web applications with React - focused on performance and user experience.

 ---